thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 ## Why is an Express router useful?

-An Express router is useful because it allows you to organize the RESTful routes for many resources into separate file modules.
+An Express router is useful because it allows you to organize a project's RESTful routes into separate, resource-specific file modules.
 For example, imagine your boss wants you to expand the `party` project to manage the following resources.

 - Activities
 - Drinks